mdiazm/OpenMPIPractices/README.md

 # OpenMPIPractices

-Some exercises in C++ for Open Message Passing (OpenMPI), for example:
+Some exercises in C++ for Open Message Passing Interface (OpenMPI), for example:

  - PI approximation using Monte Carlo Algorithm
  - Get maximum in a set of numbers